 Failing to report an accident where no one is injured is also a class 2 traffic misdemeanor that carries up to 90 days in jail and a year suspension of your driving privileges.

 Leaving the scene of an accident and failure to report an accident are the two most common charges associated with a hit and run accident in Colorado.
-You are likely to also be charged with either careless or reckless driving if you are determine to be the at fault driver that caused the accident.
+You are likely to also be charged with either careless or reckless driving if you are determined to be the at-fault driver who caused the accident.